Chia-Network/chialisp-web/docs/basics.md

 (q .
 100)
 ```

-Note that in the higher level Chialisp language, values do not need to be quoted.
+Note that in the higher level ChiaLisp language, values do not need to be quoted.

 ## Lists and Programs